crispinalan/talkbox/README.md

 sudo apt install cmake
 ```

 You need to ensure that all the required packages for developing a Qt app are installed (e.g. with Ubuntu qtbase5-dev, qt5multimedia5-dev, mesa-common-dev etc.).
+You needs to add your diphones to the diphones directory.
+An example set of diphones can be downloaed from [here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).

 ### Building